Archive for June, 2008

-How To Remove A Urine Stain From A Marble Floor
+How to Remove a Urine Stain from Marble Flooring

 After the honing process is completed, you can begin the polishing process using our Marble Gloss Restorer with our Ultimate Polishing Pad, is necessary to polish two and sometimes three times to achieve a brand new, highly polished look.
 Please note: